Chart Color Schemes

 Redhead is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Redhead, as per the latest Census evaluation, 93.3% of dwellings were houses, with the remaining 6.7% consisting of semi-detached homes, apartments, and other dwelling types.
-This contrasts with Non-Metro NSW's composition of 82.4% houses and 17.6% other dwellings.
-Home ownership in Redhead stood at 57.2%, with mortgaged dwellings at 29.4% and rented ones at 13.4%.
-The median monthly mortgage repayment in the area was $2,300, higher than Non-Metro NSW's average of $2,000.
-The median weekly rent in Redhead was recorded at $420, compared to Non-Metro NSW's $370.
+In Redhead, as per the latest Census data, 93.3% of dwellings were houses while 6.7% comprised semi-detached homes, apartments, and other types.
+This compares to Non-Metro NSW's figures of 82.4% houses and 17.6% other dwellings.
+Home ownership in Redhead stood at 57.2%, with mortgaged properties making up 29.4% and rented dwellings accounting for 13.4%.
+The median monthly mortgage repayment was $2,300, higher than Non-Metro NSW's average of $2,000.
+Weekly rent in Redhead was recorded at $420, compared to Non-Metro NSW's $370.
 Nationally, Redhead's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing